arnaud-lb/php-rdkafka/README.md

 # php-rdkafka

-PHP-rdkafka builds on top of [librdkafka](https://github.com/edenhill/librdkafka) to provide a working PHP client for [Kafka](https://kafka.apache.org/) 0.8 (and potentially old versions supported by librdkafka).
+PHP-rdkafka is a thin [librdkafka](https://github.com/edenhill/librdkafka) binding to providing a working PHP [Kafka](https://kafka.apache.org/) 0.8 client.

+It supports the *consumer*, *producer*, and *metadata* APIs.

+The API ressembles as much as possible to librdkafka's.

 ## Table of Contents